stallman-j/LaTekonomer/README.md

     cd "path-to-fork"
 ```

-where ```"path-to-fork"``` is something like "C:/Users/stallman/Projects" or "C:/Users/stallman/OneDrive - Yale University."
+where `"path-to-fork"` is something like `"C:/Users/stallman/Projects"` or `"C:/Users/stallman/OneDrive - Yale University"`

 Tell git to add everything to the roster of things to update: